myz09001/cpp-docker/README.md

 I created the docker file to containerize the MySQL database for CPP to connect to.
 This will reduce down time when updating the database.
 When updating the database, a new database container will be created with the new data.
 Afterward, we would only need to change the configuration file of CPP container to point at the new database container.
 I created "Docker_Config_File_Update.R" to automate the process of updating the CPP container configuration file.

 ### To Run
-Follow the guide in DockerShinyProxy_WriteUp.pdf to run the docker images of CPP and the database.
+Follow the guide in "DockerShinyProxy_WriteUp.pdf" to run the docker images of CPP and the database.